-For more information about these devices, see the readme files at the following Web site: http://techsupport.services.ibm.com/server/mdownload2/download.html
+For more information about these devices, see their related readme files at the following Web site: http://techsupport.services.ibm.com/server/mdownload

-When updating system firmware from an HMC, the connection between the HMC and the system might get out of sync.
-This situation can be resolved by going to the server management panel on the HMC and selecting Rebuild Managed System.
+When you are updating system firmware from an HMC, the connection between the HMC and the system might not be synchronized.
+You can fix this problem by going to the server management panel on the HMC and selecting Rebuild Managed System.

 Some adapters and devices do not support concurrent operation with microcode flashing.
 Such devices must be taken offline to update the microcode.
-This situation creates a problem when updating microcode for these communications adapters, such as ethernet adapters used to communicate with the Internet to obtain the microcode updates or communicate with an HMC.
+This situation creates a problem when you are updating microcode for communications adapters used to communicate with the Internet to get the microcode updates or to communicate with an HMC.
 In this case, if the adapters are online and the update is attempted, the final step of flashing the device is not completed.
-You can complete the update procedure by taking the device offline, and going into diagnostic service aids to download microcode to that device.
+You can complete the update procedure by taking the device offline and going into diagnostic service aids to download microcode to that device.